-For those assets not covered by insurance policies, corporate governance activities have been delegated to Mercer (the Scheme's investment manager.
+For those assets not covered by insurance policies, corporate governance activities have been delegated to the Mercer funds.

-• As a manager of managers, Mercer delegates the management of the assets of the funds to the underlying investment managers but retains oversight and monitors that the strategy continues to adhere to its published investment approach.
+As a manager of managers, Mercer delegates the management of the assets of the funds to the underlying investment managers but retains oversight and monitors that the strategy continues to adhere to its published investment approach.
 The investment approach is underpinned by a number of guiding principles, which Mercer believe is likely to create and preserve long-term investment capital.